Better call Saul: Can climate lawsuits slow global warming?

 Climate litigation can also refer to the growing number of legal disputes between investors and states that arise because international treaty provisions allow energy firms to sue governments when their carbon-cutting programmes affect profits.

-Most cases - more than 1,700 - have been filed in the United States, according to a report by the UN Environment Programme (UNEP) and New York's Columbia University, but the number of lawsuits is rising as well around the world including in Britain, Brazil and Germany.
+Most cases - more than 1,700 - have been filed in the United States, the U.N.
+Environment Programme and New York's Columbia University said in a report, but the number of lawsuits is also rising elsewhere, including in Britain, Brazil and Germany.

-The majority of these cases are brought by NGOs and revolve around environmental impact assessments, often for the construction of coal-fired power plants, but also include cases addressing issues such as the right to clean air and water.
+Most of these cases are brought by NGOs and concern environmental impact assessments, often for the construction of coal-fired power plants, but also include cases addressing issues such as the right to clean air and water.

-Which climate cases have marked legal milestones in the past year?
+Which climate cases have marked legal milestones in recent years?

 More than 2,000 Swiss women aged over 64 brought a case in 2023 accusing their government of violating their human rights by failing to do enough to combat climate change and putting them at risk of dying during heat waves.

-The European Court of Human Rights in April 2024 upheld their complaint - a decision likely to set a legal precedent.
-In March, the Council of Europe, the court's oversight body, said the Swiss government had not yet proven it is meeting its climate obligations.
+The European Court of Human Rights in April 2024 upheld their complaint, a decision likely to set a legal precedent.
+In March, the Council of Europe, the court's oversight body, said Switzerland had not yet proven it was meeting its climate obligations.

-In May 2024, the international ocean court ruled that greenhouse gas emissions absorbed by the ocean are a form of marine pollution, subject to international controls.
+In May 2024, the International Tribunal on the Law of the Sea ruled greenhouse gas emissions absorbed by the ocean are a form of marine pollution, subject to international controls.

 In the first U.S. youth-led climate case to reach trial, 16 plaintiffs, aged between two and 18, filed a lawsuit against the state of Montana over policies prohibiting state agencies from considering climate impacts when approving fossil fuel projects.